4 June 2011

 Many critics also claim instant expertise in Islam, and are quick to point out that the Quran’s “warlike” verses were revealed later than the “peaceful” verses and therefore replace them, technically known as abrogation (in Arabic “naskh”).
 This short review is not the place for a detailed explanation of abrogation but the author covers some of the principles in the paper.
 He also rebuts the critics in the simplest possible way, by pointing to “peaceful” verses that were revealed just as late as the “warlike” verses the critics object to.

-The paper can be downloaded free from the Cordoba Foundation website, and I recommend it to all non-Muslims who want to know what Islam really says about the conduct of warfare.
+The paper can be downloaded free from Joel Hayward's website, and I recommend it to all non-Muslims who want to know what Islam really says about the conduct of warfare.
 Muslims should also read it, both to arm themselves for dealing with critics, and also to provide a benchmark for evaluating the conduct of groups like Al Qaeda and the Taliban.

 There is no better way to conclude this review than to quote again from the paper: